ATacoDev/LitReview354/README.md

 AI in video games dates back to the 50s with simple AI in games such as `Tennis for Two`, `Spacewar!`, and `The Adventures of Zork.` These games all exhibited some form of simple AI in which AI opponents or characters would play checkers against you, follow pre-defined patterns and rules, or just be there to proved appropriate responses and help integrate the player into the world that the game developer was trying to create.

 ### 80s - 90s
 Later down the line in the 80s however, these AI began evolving into more complex and dynamic forms.
-This includes the all popular `Pac-Man` in which the AI has Pac-Man wandering the level in attempt to attack the player.
+This includes the all-popular `Pac-Man` in which the AI has Pac-Man wandering the level in an attempt to attack the player.
 This can also be seen in games like `Starcraft` where the AI opponents have to actually makes moves to outmaneuver the player, with difficulties ranging all the way from easy to extremely difficult.
 This is also proves in `Chess`!
 Sure you may think you're good at chess, but you don't always have the best possibly move at every point in the game like chess AI does.

 ### Current Day
 Now, there is WAY more modern AI with NPCs being able to have full-on conversations with the player; some games even involve deep learning in order to truly immerse the player into the video game.